Featured Photographer: Calvin Tang

 Welcome to the sixth edition of the Featured Photographer monthly post.
 Please meet Calvin Tang, an American, from Seattle who is currently residing in Bangkok (Thailand).

 Featured Photographer post is featuring the profiles of underwater and travel photographers with their inspiring works.
 Let’s be inspired and support amazing talents!

 Calvin Tang is not only a scuba diver but also a traveler.
 He has traveled to almost 100 countries and has been diving for more than 10 years.
 His photography is not only impressive but also unique with soft colors and expression of the species.
 He chooses the name “Curiomo” for his official website and Instagram.
 Are you curious how he choose this name?
 Please read my following interview with Calvin Tang 🙂

 Calvin Tang as a Scuba Diver and a Traveler

 How long have you been diving and how many logged dives?

 I have been diving since 2002.
 I’m not sure exactly how many dives I’ve done, but over a thousand and less than two thousand.
-Also, on CCR we measure in hours as opposed to by dives, since some of our dives can have quite a long bottom time.

 Why do you scuba dive?